 The City also maintains a water quality-monitoring program that analyzes 40 special samples per month.
 These samples are taken at various locations throughout the system and are checked for color, odor, temperature and turbidity.
 Annually, the Water Quality Section prepares the 2018 Drinking Water Quality Report, which is delivered to each mailing address in the City.

-Fluoridation facilities are presently in operation following a 1972 voter preference to fluoridate the City’s water supply.
-Injection stations provide concentrations throughout the system within 0.87 to 1.0 mg/l limits.
-The natural fluoride content of the wells ranges from 0.3 to 0.4 mg/l.
-The imported Metropolitan Water District water has a fluoride content of 0.2 mg/l.
-Daily tests by Water Division personnel are made at each injection location to determine the exact fluoride content.
+Fluoridation facilities are presently in operation following a 1972 voter preference to fluoridate the City’s water supply to promote dental benefits.
+Injection stations provide concentrations throughout the system within the State regulatory limits of 0.6 to 1.2 mg/L and optimal level of 0.7 mg/L. The natural fluoride content of the groundwater wells range from 0.3 to 0.6 mg/L. The Metropolitan Water District fluoridates the imported water to the same regulatory levels of 0.6 to 1.2 mg/L and optimal 0.7 mg/L.

 Safeguards are incorporated in the design and operation of the fluoridation facilities to prevent location overdosing.